-|A chef in Australia is not a regulated trade’s person.This means that the standards of education and training, professional activity, and ethical practice is entirely reliant on the individual.
-Self-regulation has allowed many unqualified and inexperienced people to practice as, and call themselves a chef.
+|A chef in Australia is not a regulated trade’s person, which means, the standards of education, training, professional operation and ethical practice is entirely reliant on the individual.

-| Are you just a chef, or have you the evidence you are a TechnicalChef?|
+| Are you just a chef, or do you wish to show the public you are a Professional Chef?